joshbegley/nyt-latest/README.md

-**Blue Jays GM Ross Atkins talks under-performing offence, pitching moves and more**\
+**Blue Jays GM Ross Atkins talks underperforming offence, pitching moves and more**\
 `The Blue Jays made a real effort at change this offseason.
 So far, the runs haven't come.`\
 https://nytimes.com/athletic/6330410/2025/05/02/blue-jays-gm-ross-atkins-offence-pitching/